 Our use of artificial light has dramatically changed the environment in large parts of the world.
 Scientific studies have shown unexpected and worrying effects on the biology of many organisms as well as on whole ecosystems, but also on human health.
 The problems of artificial light are commonly referred to as light pollution.

-In the Star-Spotting Experiment, thousands of pupils, members of outdoor associations, other clubs and members of the public in Sweden and other European countries are being given the opportunity to contribute to scientific research about light pollution.
-The project will also create important knowledge about ecology, sustainability and urban planning.
+In the Star-Spotting Experiment, thousands of pupils, members of outdoor associations, other clubs and members of the public in Sweden, UK, Ireland and Spain contribute to scientific research about light pollution by counting stars in the sky, while discovering the level of light pollution in their own neighbourhood.

-The citizen science project started in February 2019 and run to the end of February 2020 and the app will be available to use throughout this time period.
-The researcher responsible for this year’s experiment is Urban Eriksson, a researcher and senior lecturer in physics with a focus on astronomy education at Lund University and Kristianstad University.
+The scientific leader of the project is Urban Eriksson, a researcher and senior lecturer in physics with a focus on astronomy education at Lund University and Kristianstad University in Sweden.